-The ʻĀina-Based Education Community of Practice effort is truly collaborative.
-It is coordinated by Mālama Learning Center, Kupu, and Education Incubator guided by an Advisory Group including educators from schools, non-profit organizations, and government statewide.
+The ʻĀina-Based Education Community of Practice is a collaborative effort coordinated by Mālama Learning Center, guided by practitioners in 'Āina-Based education from schools, non-profit organizations, and government statewide.

-Start-up funds have been provided by NOAA BWET Hawaiʻi, Kamehameha Schools, and Hawaiʻi P-20.
+Start-up funds were provided by NOAA BWET Hawaiʻi and other Early Adopters!

 We are also deeply grateful for the many forms of support provided by the Hawaiʻi Department of Education.